“And whoever compels you to go one mile, go with him two.” Matthew 5:41

 A cloak is like an outer coat or robe, which was also typically long but could also be short.
 For women, it is like a floor-length cape.

 Jesus’ command in verse 40 is one of forgiveness and generosity.
 If someone wants our tunic (or shirt), give it to him without objecting.
-But don’t miss this: What must one do to give someone their tunic?
+But do not miss this: What must one do to give someone their tunic?
 Right, you must take off your cloak first.
-So, while you have your cloak off, go ahead and give that to the other person too.
+The point is while you have your cloak off, go ahead and give it too to the other person.
 Give him everything.

-Obviously, Jesus is aiming the illustration toward men.
+Obviously, Jesus is aiming the illustration toward men, especially in a patriarchal society, as it was at the time.
 It is unlikely He was condoning women to be naked.
 Still, the command to forgive and be generous is for us all.
 Such a godly attitude and behavior pleases the Lord and brings His blessings.

 Forgiveness and the Extra Mile